JOSM/Mapillary/README.md

 A plugin for showing Mapillary images inside the OpenStreetMap-Editor JOSM.

-You can both download images from mapillary.com or import them from your harddrive.
+You can download images from [mapillary.com](https://mapillary.com/app).

 For instructions on setting up your local copy of this repository, see [INSTALL.md](INSTALL.md).